 La Fonda on The Plaza

 Cold and hungry, I walked into La Fonda on the Plaza.
 La Fonda means “The Inn” and this historic place has been hosting travelers since 1607.
 A step off the Santa Fe Trail, La Fonda is steeped in history.
 You feel transported back through time when you step through the doors of this national treasure.
 A big bowl of hot, brothy chicken tortilla soup with crisp tortilla strips on top and a glass of wine warmed me up.
-Check out their website for history and great old black and white photographs of days longs gone in Santa Fe.

 Santa Fe Cathedrals